PatrickMcLennan/helpfulScripts/pugSetup/README.md

 All dependencies come installed with npm scripts ready to go.

+### Developing

 ```
     npm run watch
 ```

 Monitors all files within the `src` directory and, on save, compiles down into the `dist` directory.
 Babel, node-sass & pug will spit out es5, css & html.
+Using this in conjunction with the VS Code extension Live Server (running on `/dist/index.html`) will give you hot-reloading during development.

+#### Building

 ```
     npm run build